maleeshagimshan98/vuex-pagination-wrapper/README.md

 # vuex-pagination-wrapper
-Wrapper object to be used for managing paged data easily in Vue.js
+Wrapper object for managing paged data easily in Vuex Store

 ## About
 Storing and retriving lot of paged data may be a daunting task for many.
-Especially, in case you need to display different kinds of data in your appliaction and update the pages, page numbers efficiently.
+Especially in the case you have different kinds of paged data in your appliaction, update the pages, page numbers efficiently.

-This package helps you to store and retrieve paged data in the vue store by managing data and pagination data for you.
+This package helps you to store and retrieve paged data in a vuex store by providing an easy to use api for you.

 ## Installation